 Giant Jupiter currently rises during the evening and continues to shine brightly until dawn following its conjunction behind the Sun on 2016 SEP 26.
 Western quadrature (90° from Sun) was reached on 2017 JAN 11.
 Apparent retrograde motion in right ascension commenced on FEB 06.

 Apparent direct motion in right ascension will resume on 2017 JUN 09.
 Eastern quadrature will be reached on JUL 05 before conjunction behind the Sun on OCT 26.

 The Moon will appear near Jupiter on 2017 APR 10, MAY 07, JUN 03, JUL 01, JUL 28, AUG 25, SEP 22.
 There will be no lunar occultations of Jupiter during this apparition.

-NOTES: Events in this article are for North American Central Time.
+NOTES: Event dates in this article are for North American Central Time.

 Galilean satellite positions are calculated utilizing the high accuracy algorithm of Jay H. Lieske.

 * A meridian transit occurs when a celestial body crosses an observer’s local north-south line in the sky.
 That is practically simultaneous with culmination, i.e. the highest altitude for the day.
 The Jupiter meridian transit times in the above linked graph can be easily transformed for your location.
 The given times are nearly the same for the central meridians of all time zones, i.e. those evenly divisible by 15° such as 75°, 90°, 105° or 120°.
 Do not adjust to UT.
 Simply add to the chart time 4 minutes for each degree west of a central meridian, or subtract 4 minutes for each degree to the east.
 If on daylight savings time, add an hour.